TeamChallengeG2/SegmentationMRI/README.md

 An example of the qualitative results are shown below.
 The segmentation in `Fig X`. corresponds to subject EBS_1, which has the worst DSC score and HD distance. `Fig X.` corresponds to subject EBS_5, which has the best DSC and HD.

 ### Postprocessing
 The trained segmentation model is used to make predictions about the corresponding segmentation mask.
-The output masks have physical gaps of roughly 20 mm (depending on subject) between the slices along the inferior-superior axis and are upsampled such that there are no physical gaps in the mask, with the assumption that the slice thickness is 4 mm.
+The output masks have physical gaps of roughly 20 mm (different per subject) between the slices along the inferior-superior axis and are upsampled such that there are no physical gaps in the mask, with the assumption that the slice thickness is 4 mm.
 A median filter is then applied to smoothen out rough edges.
 The resulting 3D view of volume and spine can be found [here](visualization/mesh_prediction.stl).
 #### Chest volume
 To calculate the chest volume, we count the number of voxels corresponding to "volume" in our upsampled 3D mesh and multiply it with the physical volume of a single voxel.
 The results for calculated volumes are shown in the table above.